mes-uu/transmission-measurements-project/testbed/conotrol_and_datalogging_sytem/README.md

 * An example implementation of the module interface for Arduino UNO, with time synchronization, a read-write register, and a remotely invokable funtion

-The interface board only occupies the I2C pins of the module.
-This makes the interface board stackable with any board that does not rely on the two I2C pins.
-For Arduinos and in case of a double-occupation of the hardware I2C interface, either I2C bus can be configured to use alternative pins with the [SoftwareSerial.h](https://docs.arduino.cc/learn/built-in-libraries/software-serial/) library.
+Since the communication is based on I2C, a module must provide this interface.
+For Arduinos and in case of a double occupation of the hardware I2C interface, the integration is less straight forward: In principle, using the same bus for internal and external communication is possible with the standard Arduino I2C library.
+However, not all libraries for I2C-based devices are compatible with the provided interface script.
+In addition, the I2C devices of the module will share the bus with the rest of the datalogging system, in particular any other module that is powered up at the same time.
+Alternatively, a software I2C library may come in handy to use alternative pins for the communication with the devices of the module, which is supported by some libraries for I2C-based devices.

 <p float="left">
 <img src="images/diagram_conotrol_and_datalogging_sytem.png" alt="(image not found)" height="280">